MEET TEAM AMP

 Co-Founder and Vice President

 For Julie Davis, the journey to co-founding AMP began with a deep-rooted passion for helping others and a lifelong love for outdoor adventure.
-With a background in business, hospitality, and resort management, Julie combined her professional expertise with her heart for service in the adaptive sports community, where she has been actively involved since 2007.
+With a background in business, hospitality, and resort management, Julie combined her professional expertise with her heart for service in the adaptive sports community, where she has been involved since 2007.

 KAREN ATKINSON